 Movement is something integral to human existence as well as physical performance and health.
 Health experts continue to remind us that adherence to the mechanics of proper movement is vital to overall health whether we are a weightlifting champion or an average joe.
 But what exactly is quality movement and can it be defined and understood in a clear cut manner?

-Over the past decades, we’ve bombarded constantly with videos of movement gurus and experts who claim they know exactly how to move in space to avoid injury and harm.
+Over the past decades, we have been bombarded constantly with videos of movement gurus and experts who claim they know exactly how to move in space to avoid injury and harm.
 Movement preparation.
 Movement analysis.
 Movement screening.
-This surge in media has come from a ravenous appetite of fitness professionals who are taking the time to think about what should and should not be contained with spectrum of physical fitness as well as the qualities of proper movement.
+This surge in media has come from a ravenous appetite of fitness professionals who are taking the time to think about what should and should not be contained within the spectrum of physical fitness as well as the qualities of proper movement.

 In other words, this scientific approach has not taken into account how individualistic movement can be.
 What constitutes ‘proper’ movement can drastically change from individual to individual.

 (Resource: Learn how to assess individual movement in this free 7-day course.)

 For example, there still remains, in many iterations, the “pain model” of movement.
 Whereby, therapy and research into pain and its accompanying pieces have created ideas on what movement “should” or “should not” be.
 Some of the error resulting in this is a lack of connection to an audience that might not be in pain.
 Also, pain is a very complicated topic.
 The model can, therefore, unravel many opportunities for inaccuracies in prescriptions.